Table Of Contents

 How To Better Understand Amazon EKS Costs So You Can Optimize Them

-Even though containerization can improve an application’s scalability, resilience, and portability, it can also introduce cost blindspots.
-This is not what you want because Kubernetes is too easy to scale out of your budget, whether you use EKS or upstream Kubernetes.
+Although containerization can enhance an application’s scalability, resilience, and portability, it can also introduce cost blind spots.
+This is not what you want, because Kubernetes is too easy to scale beyond your budget, whether you use EKS or upstream Kubernetes.

 No matter how you configure Kubernetes, you’ll need a monitoring and optimization service to keep costs under control in real-time.